Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 # ✨  Done in 3.48s.
 ```

-With our default function built, we can run some initial tests.
+With our default Phat Contract built, we can run some initial tests.
 First test will be simple.
 ```bash
 yarn run-function
 ```